 With the cost of airline flights being lower than usual for a holiday weekend and the lowest gas prices in more than a decade, it is likely that millions of drivers will hit the road for the holiday weekend.

-With decades of experience helping auto accident victims in South Florida, the team at Gordon & Doner has seen the devastating effects of motor vehicle accidents.
-If you or someone you love is injured in a wreck over the Labor Day holiday, contact the law firm you can trust to fight for your rights.
+With decades of experience helping auto accident victims in South Florida, the team at Gordon & Partners has seen the devastating effects of motor vehicle accidents.
+If you or someone you love is injured in a wreck over the Labor Day holiday, contact the injury lawyers you can trust to fight for your rights.